Cha0s2nd/cha0s2nd-vscode-cds/README.md

 Currently not supported but planned for future:
 * Update Plugin/Workflow Assemblies
-* Generate Earlybounds for javascript & typescript
+* Generate Early-bounds for javascript & typescript

 ## Features